WAR IN UKRAINE

 For the past eight years, armed conflict in eastern Ukraine has disrupted the lives of 3.4 million people, including 510,000 children, leaving them in need of humanitarian assistance.

-Now, the intensifying hostilities and the ongoing impact of COVID-19 are creating an unprecedented crisis, putting the country’s 7.5 million children in immediate danger.
+Now, the intensifying hostilities and the ongoing impact of COVID-19 are creating an unprecedented crisis.

 Ukraine’s children urgently need our help.
 Please give now to help Ukraine.

 HOW IS UNICEF RESPONDING TO THIS EMERGENCY?

 UNICEF has been responding to the conflict in Ukraine since it started in 2014, providing safe water, child protection, healthcare and education.
 For the past eight years, we have been at the forefront of the humanitarian response in eastern Ukraine and are well-positioned to respond to the growing crisis.

 We have expertise in responding to emergencies and have staff, field offices and partners across the country.

 In response to growing humanitarian needs across the country, we are scaling up our efforts by:

 - Providing safe water and sanitation supplies in areas where critical infrastructure has been targeted;

 - Prepositioning health, hygiene and emergency education supplies close to communities near the conflict;